-Commercial and industrial properties may be leased up to a maximum of 100 years,3 while residential properties may be leased up to a maximum of only 60 years.
+Commercial and industrial properties may be leased up to a maximum of 100 years, while residential properties may be leased up to a maximum of only 60 years.
 In addition, the Rental of Immovable Property for Commerce and Industry Act 1999 requires that the lessor of an Immovable Property to be leased for commercial or industrial purposes be the sole owner of such Immovable Property.
-4 Unlike residential leases, leases for commercial or industrial purposes can be mortgaged to secure loans.5 systematic development of the areas in the east of Thailand.
-In this respect, the provinces of Chachoengsao, Chonburi, and Rayong (and including any other areas as prescribed by the royal decree) are designated as the eastern special development zone.
+Unlike residential leases, leases for commercial or industrial purposes can be mortgaged to secure loans.